preciousbata/blood_cell_detect/README.md

 Project Structure

-This project has four major parts :
+This project has major folders namely :

-.weights- This contains trained weight for the deep learning model app.py - This contains Flask APIs that receives users input through GUI or API calls, computes the precited value based on our model and returns it. templates - This folder contains the HTML template to allow user to enter health details and displays the predicted probability of having a cardiovascular disease.
+1.  src - which contain all the source code ( i.e app.py, config.py, train.py)

-Training the project
+2.  template -  which contain HTML template frontend for the web app

-Training for this model was done on google colab using the free provided gpu, at the end of the taring a weight file is created
+3.  inputs -  contain the YOLOv3 weight and configuaration

--yolov3-custom_last.weight
+RUNNING THE APP

-Run app.py using below command to start Flask API, python app.py By default, flask will run on port 5000.
+1. Run app.py using the command on your terminal to start Flask API, python app.py By default, flask will run on port 5000.

-Navigate to URL http://localhost:5000 You should be able to view the homepage as below
+2. Navigate to URL http://localhost:5000 You should be able to view the homepage as below

-Enter valid image and hit Predict.
+3. Enter valid image and hit Predict.

-If everything goes well, you should be able to see the predicted value on the HTML page!
+If everything goes well, you should be able to see the predicted image on the HTML page!